honzapatCZ/CSCG-2020/readme.md

 After 30 ptrscans I found the position pointer, so I can start overriding it.
 Done.
 So wait I still cant move.
 Quick CE about what writes to that address and few more lines of code.
 And yeeees I can fly up, so I completed lava.
 Tower was pretty similiar, but just too lengthy.

-## Follow White Rabbit

-### 1st
-Quick look at folder structure shows its unity. _Data/Managed/Assembly-CSharp.dll so DnSpy to the rescue.
-Yes its not obduscated.
-I open the game.
-Follow the first rabbit.
-Jump down and oh.
-I died.
-So dnspy, ok theres PlayerController, and Die(), lets see who it uses.
-Ok deleted from Controller_Hit.
-And yes, first flag.
-1st challenge done.
-### 2nd
-So you say there is supposed to be house under construction(I got over the wall finding a spot where the wall is small enough).
-OK lets see where I can OnGUI(old IMGUI Unity rendering method) something.
-You know what why not use PlayerController.
-OK I got Button.
-OK I got All Levels in game listed.
-Hmm a FlagLand_Update.
-Now where I can get some action.
-So you say something about UI.
-And there is this if with multiple Input.GetKeyDown().
-Hmm lets try it.
-OK So I didnt need to edit I could have just pressed FLAG all the time, whatever, now to use it.
-So change it to SceneManager.LoadScene("Flagland_Update", LoadMode.Additive) and boom, there is the update.
-Ah shit.
-I dont want to do that parkour.
-Lets change the Jump behaviour, lets say add 50.
-And ok Iam up. now just how to get thru the bars.
-So just somewhere to check for Input.getkeydown(lets say n) and set the player position 1 forward.
-AAAAND iam there.
-Now the hardest part to actually understand whats that combination of text and image.
-After some assumption flag submitted.